CyranoB/search_agent/README.md

 # Simple Search Agent

-This is a simple search agent that accepts a question as input, searches the web for relevant information, and then uses the search results to generate an answer using a large language model (LLM).
+This is a simple search agent that (kind of) does what [Perplexity AI](https://www.perplexity.ai/) does.

 ## How It Works